BubbleXProject/SkinDect/README.md

 # About

-SkinDect is an application to analize some skin disease.
+SkinDect is a mobile application that use machine learning to analyze some skin diseases.
+This application aims for affordable functions, user-friendly tools for early skin detection and monitoring. its focuses to empowering users to manage their skin health, especially in undeserved regions.

 # The Developer